 Wait for the circle to fill with colour before pressing the next circle and saying the next syllable or word

-Adjust the speed at which the circles fill with colour using the slider bar
+Adjust the speed at which the circles in the pacing board fill with colour using the slider bar

-Build self-awareness and give bio-feedback by recording the person speaking without pacing and then record them speaking when using the app
+Build self-awareness and give bio-feedback by recording the person with dysarthria speaking without pacing and then record them speaking when using the app

 Give a continuous model by also using Conversation Paceboard as you talk